Boston Reds (Union Association)

 Poster for an April 1884 game between the Boston Unions (Reds) and the Keystone Club.
 Note the red uniform pants.

 The Boston Reds (called the Boston Unions in some sources) of 1884 were a professional baseball team that competed in the short-lived Union Association.

 History

-One of the last teams to join the Union Association, which operated only for the season, the Reds were owned by George Wright, whose long association with professional baseball (including the first major-league team in Boston, the Red Stockings) lent sorely-needed credibility to the fledgling league.
+One of the last teams to join the Union Association, which operated only for the season, the Boston Reds were owned by George Wright, whose long association with professional baseball (including the first major-league team in Boston, the Red Stockings) lent credibility to the fledgling league.